Skip to main content

 NotifyKit registers your domain with every email provider you have configured and generates DNS records for each.
 Once you add those records to your DNS provider, you trigger verification.
 When all providers confirm your domain, it becomes active for sending.

-If you have both SendGrid and Resend configured, you will receive DNS records from both providers.
+If you have multiple providers configured, you will receive DNS records from each.
 All records must be added — NotifyKit delivers through providers in priority order and falls back automatically if one fails.

 Step 1: Request Verification